Abdulsaibi/data-analyst-abdul/README.md

 Total Amount: Total price of the transaction

 # Methodology
 The overall process of cleaning the dataset via AWS can be seen below, where the dataset is downloaded from a generic server, after that it is uploaded into an S3 Bucket.
 It will now then be cleaned to get rid of any missing or invalid values.
+The cleaned file will be stored in Amazon RDS.

 <img width="802" alt="Screenshot 2025-03-27 at 6 26 03 PM" src="https://github.com/user-attachments/assets/f5a01a97-e25d-446f-a300-053d8cff1ffd" />

 Step 1: Data Ingestion and Preparation
 In this step, data ingestion will be done using AWS S3 buckets.
 For this purpose, 'saibi-retail-raw-abdul' bucket is created to upload the 'Saibi-retail.csv' dataset.

 <img width="1418" alt="Screenshot 2025-03-27 at 2 41 16 PM" src="https://github.com/user-attachments/assets/36b2f8af-aef3-4bde-a631-bc46e6d7303d" />